 Flexbox and CSS Grid for Responsive Layouts

-Both Flexbox and CSS Grid provide powerful tools for building responsive layouts.
-Flexbox excels at one-dimensional layouts (rows or columns), while CSS Grid offers more control over two-dimensional layouts.
+Flexbox excels at one-dimensional layouts (rows or columns), while CSS Grid offers more

 .container {